nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ### Deleting a module from the list: `delete`
-Deletes a module from the list
+Delete a module from the list.

 Format: `delete module <moduleIndexNumber>`